-- 32. At the unit level, all relevant risks must be considered.
-Risk review processes are integrated with the annual performance planning processes, and should also be informed by process-level risk assessments. - 33.
-Risk management at the corporate level is coordinated centrally by the ERM function directly with function heads and focuses on monitoring and analysing business-unit risk assessments, identifying risks for WFP as a whole, and considering potential events that may impede the achievement of WFP's strategic objectives.
-Results of corporate-level risk assessments are presented to the Executive Management Group through the Corporate Risk Register.17 This focuses executive management on the key risks for WFP, ensures accountability for addressing risks, and facilitates decision-making and implementation of mitigating actions.
+- 32. At the functional level, processes and their interdependencies need to be mapped end-toend along the value chain and individual risks then assessed 'bottom up' by detailed process and specific control. - 33.
+Country and Region level risk review19 processes are integrated with the annual performance planning processes; they need to consider all relevant categories of risk and are also informed by functional and process-level risk assessments. - 34.
+Risk assessment at the corporate level is coordinated centrally by the enterprise risk management function and also conducted holistically, assessing all relevant risks and potential events that may impede the achievement of WFP's strategic objectives.
+Corporate level risks are informed by functional and country/region level assessments as well as by considering risks for WFP as a whole.
+The results of corporate-level risk assessments are presented to the Executive Management Group through the Corporate Risk Register.20 This focuses executive management on the key risks for WFP, ensures accountability for addressing risks, and facilitates decision-making and implementation of mitigating actions.